 At the same time, excessive heat and sun exposure is just as damaging to your skin.
-With the record high of 105ºF set in 2011, Herndon is no stranger to hot, sunny days.
+With the record high of 105ºF set in 2011, Reston is no stranger to hot, sunny days.

 As skin loses moisture and elasticity, fine lines and wrinkles occur.
 Weather-related damage may also lead to sun spots.
 Chemical peels are good to correct the damage caused by sun and temperature extremes.